msloth/RWMMSim/README.md

 randomPublicRamblings
 =====================

-A pseudo-random collection of stuff I share
+A pseudo-random collection of stuff I shareRWMMSim is a Random Waypoint Mobility Model position data generator for use with the Contiki COOJA network simulator